capesstack/capes/docs/README.md

 ```

 ### Build Process
-The build is automated minus asking you to set the Gitea, Etherpad, and Mumble administrative passphrases, set the MariaDB root passphrase, and confirm some security settings for MariaDB.
+The build is automated minus asking you to set the Gitea, CAPES, and Mumble administrative passphrases, set the MariaDB root passphrase, and confirm some security settings for MariaDB.

 You'll be asked to create the first three passphrases at the beginning and to create the MariaDB passphrase at the end of the CAPES installation.

 This will start the automated build of:
 * Configure NTP (likely already done, but in the event you skipped the [Build your OS](#build-your-os) above)
-* Install Rocketchat
+* Install Mattermost
 * Install Gitea
-* Install Etherpad
 * Install TheHive
 * Install Cortex
 * Install Mumble